Anuradha Misra

-Anuradha Misra is a professor and the current head of the department of physics at the University of Mumbai.
-She was born in Faizabad, Uttarpradesh, India.
-A graduate of the University of Allahabad, she joined as a professor for physics at the University of Mumbai in 2008.
+Anuradha Misra is a retired professor and the former head of the department of physics at the University of Mumbai.
+She was born in Faizabad, Uttar Pradesh, India.
+A graduate of the University of Allahabad, she joined as a research associate for physics at the University of Mumbai in 1994.
 She specializes in the study of theoretical high energy physics, including Light front quantization, resummation in quantum chromodynamics.

 Early life, education and career

 Misra completed her primary education from Government Girls College in Faizabad, Uttar Pradesh.
 She did her bachelor's degree in mathematics, physics, and statistics, from the University of Allahabad, masters in physics from IIT Kanpur in 1983.
 Being inspired by the works of physicist Marie Curie and mathematician Srinivasa Ramanujan, she pursued a doctorate at IIT Kanpur.
 Her research was in the areas of chiral anomaly, trace anomaly and Stress–energy tensor in 1989.

 She published papers on renormalization theory under the guidance of S. D. Joglekar.
 Her first research paper was under the guidance of George Sterman, an American theoretical physicist at the Stony Brook University.
 She took up her first job at Saha Institute of Nuclear Physics as a research associate.
 In 1993, she moved to the United States to work at Stony Brook University as a lecturer.
 She returned to India in 1994 and spent a brief time in Allahabad before joining as research associate at the University of Mumbai in October 1994.
 She continued her research on high energy physics, quantum chromodynamics and light front field theories.
 In November 2008, she was promoted to be a professor and appointed the head of the department of physics, a position which she held from 2013 to 2016, and again from 2019 to present (Mar 2020).